brotkrueml/schema/Documentation/Developer/API/Index.rst

 ==================================== ===================================================================================
 Parameter                            Description
 ==================================== ===================================================================================
-string $propertyName                 The property name to set.
-If the property does not exist in the model, an exception
+string $propertyName                 The property name to get the value from.
+If the property name does not exist in the
-                                     is thrown.
+                                     model, an exception is thrown.
 ==================================== ===================================================================================

 Return value:
 ~~~~~~~~~~~~~
-The value of the property (string, model, array of strings, array of models.
+The value of the property (string, model, array of strings, array of models, null).

 ->hasProperty(string $propertyName)
 -----------------------------------

-Check, if the property exists on a specific model.
+Check whether the property name exists in a particular model.

 Parameters:
 ~~~~~~~~~~~
 ==================================== ===================================================================================
 Parameter                            Description
 ==================================== ===================================================================================
-string $propertyName                 The property name to set.
+string $propertyName                 The property name to check.
 ==================================== ===================================================================================

 Return value:
 ~~~~~~~~~~~~~
-``true`` if the property exists and ``false`` else.
+``true``, if the property exists and ``false``, otherwise.

 ->clearProperty(string $propertyName)